seacunilever/bipode-nextflow/README_unilever.md

 See [./docs/containers.md](./docs/containers.md)

 ### Nextflow workflow
-'bifrost' repo in SERS GitHub (https://github.com/seacunilever/bifrost) uses 'main' branch as the latest version.
-To allow internal working changes, __'main' branch there should match 'release' branch in the internal repo in Azure DevOps__ (https://dev.azure.com/SEAC-Projects/BIFROST/_git/bifrost)
+'bipode' repo in SERS GitHub (https://github.com/seacunilever/bipode) uses 'main' branch as the latest version.
+To allow internal working changes, __'main' branch there should match 'release' branch in the internal repo in Azure DevOps__ (https://dev.azure.com/SEAC-Projects/BIFROST/_git/bipode-nextflow)

-- Make sure the `bifrost-httr` container is also updated on Seqera Containers (see [./docs/containers.md](./docs/containers.md))
+- Make sure the `bipode-httr` container is also updated on Seqera Containers (see [./docs/containers.md](./docs/containers.md))
 - Check/update the container tag in
     - `conf/modules.config`
     - `nextflow.config` (if required)

+#### 1. Update `CHANGELOG.md`

-#### 1. Push to 'release' branch in DevOps repo
+#### 2. Push to 'release' branch in DevOps repo
 Commits should be squashed, internal files removed and changed committed to 'release' branch like

 ```bash